• Listen LIVE

 2024 was a record year for the installation of renewable energy around the world.
 92.5% of all new electricity brought online came from clean energy sources, most notably solar and wind power.
 Get all the details on today's "What's Right with the World".

-What's Right: New Zealand On Track For 100% Renewable Electricity
+What's Right: New Zealand on Track for 100% Renewable Electricity

 The New Zealand Electricity Authority predicts that by 2040, 100% of their electricity grid will come from renewable energy, a potentially historic milestone.
 Get all the details on today's "What's Right with the World".

-What's Right: Southeast Asia's Oceans Are Healthy Despite Overfishing
+What's Right: Healthy Oceans Despite Overfishing

 Despite decades of overfishing, Southeast Asia’s fishing ecosystem has remained consistently healthy, according to a new study out of Hokkaido University in Japan.
 Get all the details on today's "What's Right with the World".

-What's Right: UK Emissions Fall To Lowest Level Since 1872
+What's Right: Lowest UK Emissions Since 1872

 The United Kingdom’s 2024 emissions fell to their lowest level since 1872.
 While the pace of emissions cuts would need to accelerate a little bit to reach the UK’s net-zero goal for 2050, this is a promising sign in the fight against climate change.
 Get all the details on today's "What's Right with the World".